 Respect for Human Rights

-The Fujibo Group follows our corporate philosophy “we will always support leading-edge industries by providing new technologies and products demanded by the times, and are committed to realizing a more prosperous and sustainable future for the people, society and the global environment” and stipulates in the “Fujibo Group Charter of Conduct” that we will conduct management that respects the human rights of all people.
+The Fujibo Group observes our corporate philosophy “we will always support leading-edge industries by providing new technologies and products demanded by the times, and are committed to realizing a more prosperous and sustainable future for the people, society and the global environment” and stipulates in the “Fujibo Group Charter of Conduct” that we will conduct management that respects the human rights of all people.

 We have developed “The Fujibo Group Human Rights Policy” (hereinafter, the “Policy”) pursuant to the “United Nations Guiding Principles on Business and Human Rights” and Japan’s “National Action Plan on Business and Human Rights” developed in compliance therewith, and will address respect for human rights based on the Policy as a guide in order to fulfill our responsibility to respect human rights of all people involved in our business.